maelfabien/maelfabien.github.io/_pages/ml.md

 [Unsupervised Learning Cheat Sheet](https://maelfabien.github.io/machinelearning/unsupervised/) : A cheat sheet that recaps the main unsupervised learning algorithms.
 It includes an illustration, and the minimization problem for each of them.

+[Anomaly Detection](https://maelfabien.github.io/machinelearning/anomaly/) : An overview of both supervised and unsupervised anomaly detection algorithms such as Isolation Forest.

 <br>

 ![image](https://maelfabien.github.io/assets/images/mc_head.jpg)